Gustavo Ramos (footballer)

-Gustavo Ramos Vasconcelos de Oliveira (born 2 July 1996), known as Gustavo Ramos or Gustavinho, is a Brazilian footballer who plays as a forward for Portuguesa.
+Gustavo Ramos Vasconcelos de Oliveira (born 2 July 1996), known as Gustavo Ramos or Gustavinho, is a Brazilian footballer who plays as a forward for América RN.

 Club career

 Born in Crixás, Goiás, Gustavo Ramos was a Vila Nova youth graduate.
 He made his first team debut on 31 March 2013, aged 16, coming on as a second-half substitute for Thiago Marin in a 2–2 Campeonato Goiano home draw against Anápolis.

 Gustavo Ramos scored his first goal on 21 April 2013, netting his side's second in a 3–0 home win over Rio Verde.
 On 24 January 2015, after being regularly used in the main squad, he was loaned to Internacional and returned to the youth setup.

 On 4 February 2016, Gustavo Ramos joined Inter permanently.
 He was loaned to Ypiranga-RS for the 2017 Campeonato Gaúcho, before signing for Aparecidense in November 2017.

 On 12 December 2018, after a short period at Red Bull Brasil, Gustavo Ramos was presented at Remo.
 On 28 October 2019, he moved to Sampaio Corrêa after failing to agree a contract renewal.

 On 2 February 2021, Gustavo Ramos joined Caxias.
 He agreed to a deal with Confiança on 18 June, but moved to São Bernardo on 21 September, for the year's Copa Paulista.

 On 5 April 2022, Gustavo Ramos signed a contract with Figueirense.
 On 1 December, he was announced as the new signing of Portuguesa.